Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 8: Pressure cook the meat and vegetables

-Close the lid on your instant pot one more time by twisting closed.
-Close your sealing valve.
-Set your instant pot on high pressure for 10 minutes.
+Close the lid one more time by twisting closed.
+Close the sealing valve.
+Set the Instant Pot on high pressure for 10 minutes.
 Once the timer is done, allow it to naturally release for another 10 minutes, then manually release.

 the meat and vegetables being cooked in the instant pot.